wavespectra/wavespectra/docs/reconstruct.rst

     from wavespectra.construct import construct_partition

+Spectra with multiple wave systems can be reconstructed by fitting spectral shapes and directional distributions to individual wave partitions and combining them together.

 Partition and reconstruct
 -------------------------

-Reconstruction methods can be evaluated by partitioning existing spectra, fitting two-dimensional shapes for each partition and recombining.

 The example below uses the :meth:`~wavespectra.directional.cartwright` spreading and the :meth:`~wavespectra.fit_jonswap` fitting with default values for :math:`\sigma_a=0.07`